define-private-public/PSRayTracing/README.rst

 Single Floating Point Precision
 ===============================

-If you look through the code, you’ll find there’s next to no mention of ``float`` or ``double`` directly.
+If you look through the code, you'll find there's next to no mention of ``float`` or ``double`` directly.
 It has this type called ``rreal``.
-That’s actually an alias to one of those two; it defaults to ``double``.
+That's actually an alias to one of those two; it defaults to ``double``.
-I was wondering if using less precision would be more performant (since it doesn’t have to use as many bytes in memory).
-Turns out that wasn’t the case for most of the development; it was exactly the same.
+I was wondering if using less precision would be more performant (since it doesn't have to use as many bytes in memory).
+Turns out that wasn't the case for most of the development; it was exactly the same.

-Though later on (I can’t remember where/when), ``float`` started to perform worse than ``double``.
-I haven’t figured out what the cause of it was.
-It’s truly a bit perplexing to me.
-If anyone might know why, I’m all ears.
+Though later on (I can't remember where/when), ``float`` started to perform worse than ``double``.
+I haven't figured out what the cause of it was.
+It's truly a bit perplexing to me.
+If anyone might know why, I'm all ears.

   As an aside, I used to use ``real`` as the data type, but I later found out that ``std::complex<T>`` has a